OpenX-Network/openxai-docs/pages/protocol-foundations/innovation-and-breakthroughs.md

 ### New Breakthrough in AI Privacy
 Full ownership and control over models & data by combining decentralized compute with end-to-end encryption.

-The Al Data Sovereignty Score (ADSS) measures how much control users have over their Al models, datasets, and access permissions, factoring in encryption, infrastructure independence, and ownership rights.
+The AI Data Sovereignty Score (ADSS) measures how much control users have over their AI models, datasets, and access permissions, factoring in encryption, infrastructure independence, and ownership rights.

 OpenxAI combines decentralized compute, end- to-end encryption, and on-chain ownership to remove corporate custody.
-This ensures creators have full sovereignty over their Al assets, resulting in a top ADSS rating.
+This ensures creators have full sovereignty over their AI assets, resulting in a top ADSS rating.

 ![AI Privacy](/images/openxai-ai-privacy.jpg)

 ---

-### Cutting Al Costs by Up to 80%
+### Cutting AI Costs by Up to 80%
-Cuts Al training, hosting, inference, and storage costs by over 80% using decentralized infrastructure.
+Cuts AI training, hosting, inference, and storage costs by over 80% using decentralized infrastructure.

-The Al Data Sovereignty Score (ADSS) measures the degree of ownership and control users maintain over their Al models, datasets, and permissions, factoring in encryption, infrastructure independence, and on-chain governance.
+The AI Data Sovereignty Score (ADSS) measures the degree of ownership and control users maintain over their AI models, datasets, and permissions, factoring in encryption, infrastructure independence, and on-chain governance.

 OpenxAI's decentralized compute, end-to-end encryption, and smart contract ownership remove corporate custody entirely, ensuring full sovereignty and a top ADSS rating.